Health : California Cancels State Inmate Release Order - .

 But public defenders said the $ 0 bond did not cause a significant increase in crime and should continue, particularly as the nation confronts racial inequalities in the criminal justice system.

-“There is a nationwide uprising against systemic racism, and the council is choosing this time to give counties permission to return to mass pre-trial incarceration for black and brown people,” said Brendon Woods, the county’s chief of public defense from Alameda.
+“There is a nationwide uprising against systemic racism, and the council chooses this time to give counties permission to return to mass pre-trial incarceration of black and brown people,” said Brendon Woods, the county’s chief of public defense from Alameda.
 He had urged the council to keep the rule until January.

 Ending the bail order “will disproportionately devastate communities of color,” San Francisco public defender Mano Raju said before the council announced its decision.